DavidKendall/kf7046/README.md

-# Operating systems and concurrency
+# Computer Network Implementation

 This repository contains the source of the module website for
-<a href="http://hesabu.net/kf5010">KF5010 Operating Systems and Concurrency</a>
+<a href="http://hesabu.net/kf7046">KF7046 Computer Network Implementation</a>